 A primary goal of fishery management under the Marine Life Management Act (MLMA) is to ensure that fishing levels are sustainable and do not result in an overfished stock.
 While the commercial herring fishery is considered well managed, even with a very precautionary management approach, concerns about changing ocean conditions, sea-level rise, loss of spawning habitat, stakeholder interest, and a need to better understand spawning and stock fluctuations and their role as a forage fish have prompted the development of a fishery management plan (FMP).
 FMPs assemble information, analyses, and management options to guide the management of the fishery by the California Department of Fish and Wildlife (CDFW) and Fish and Game Commission (Commission).
 The FMP becomes effective upon adoption by the Commission, following their public process for review and revision.
-Thus, it is important for the scientific underpinnings of the draft FMP to have undergone independent review prior to submission to the Commission.
-External, independent peer review of the scientific underpinnings of the FMP is one way to provide the Commission and stakeholders assurances that the FMPs are based upon the best readily available scientific information, as set forth under the MLMA.
+Thus, it is important for the scientific underpinnings of the draft FMP to have undergone independent review prior to submission to the Commission and stakeholders assurances that the FMPs are based upon the best readily available scientific information, as set forth under the MLMA.
 The Ocean Protection Council (OPC) has provided funding to complete the peer review process for the Pacific herring FMP.